nmxmxh/master-ovasabi/README.md

   - Health checks and readiness probes

 - **Service Implementation**

   - gRPC service with interceptors
   - Dependency injection
   - Interface-based design
   - Comprehensive error handling
   - Request context management

+- Modular, concurrent service registration using dependency injection (DI)
+- Each service is automatically registered as a pattern in the Nexus orchestrator for orchestration and introspection
+- Robust error handling for all registration and orchestration steps

+The Provider struct now includes a patternStore field, which manages pattern orchestration registration in Nexus.

+## Canonical Metadata Pattern

+All services now use a central, extensible `common.Metadata` message for all metadata fields.
+This
+enables:

+- Consistent, discoverable metadata across all services
+- Service-specific extensibility via the `service_specific` field
+- Efficient storage and querying with Postgres `jsonb`
+- Intrinsic scheduling and orchestration via the Scheduler service and Postgres triggers
+- Knowledge graph and AI/ML integration

+See the Amadeus context for full documentation and best practices.

 ## Getting Started